changedown

 When an agent connects to a tracked file in the editing environment, the following flow takes place:💬cn-69

 1. Agent reads file state -cn-70 The agent reads the current file state through the MCP read_tracked_file tool, which returns every line with its LINE:HASH coordinate.
-The agent receives the full document context including pending changes, author metadata, and review status for trackedcn-71each operationtracked operationcn-72.
+The agent receives the full document context including pending changes, author metadata, and review status for each trackedcn-71 operationtracked operationcn-72.

-1. Change Detection: The edit boundary engine detects keystroke sequences and cursor movements, segmenting them into discrete change operations for the tracking pipeline (cn-77cn-76 )cn-78supporting thousandscn-79 concurrentcn-80of editing sessions
+1. Change Detection: cn-76 The edit boundary engine detects keystroke sequences and cursor movements, segmenting them into discrete change operations for the tracking pipeline (cn-77supporting)cn-78 thousands ofcn-79 concurrentcn-80 editing sessions

-2. Intent Understanding: The footnote-native parser maps recognized text to editing intents such as insert, delete, substitute, highlight, and comment operations with full author (cn-82cn-81 ,cn-84)cn-83attribution now enhanced with LLM-powered contextual intent classificationLLM-powered contextual intent classificationcn-85 for faster, description-based intent classification
+2. Intent Understanding: cn-81 The footnote-native parser maps recognized text to editing intents such as insert, delete, substitute, highlight, and comment operations with full author (cn-82attribution)cn-83,cn-84 now enhanced with LLM-powered contextual intent classificationLLM-powered contextual intent classificationcn-85 for faster, description-based intent classification

 3. Response Generation: cn-86 For straightforward requests, the MCP tool serverthe MCP tool servercn-87 generates a direct response using its built-in propose_change fulfillment.
 For complex editing tasks requiring document context, the systemthe systemcn-88 routes to large language models (such as Claude) for nuanced revision proposalscn-89 that respect existing tracked changes.cn-90